visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 Notes:

 * A default `VertexArray` is always available, even in basic WebGL1 environments.
-* Creating additional non-default `VertexArray`s requires either WebGL2 or the presence of a (relatively widely supported) WebGL1 extension.
-The `VertexArray.isSupported()` method is provided to check.
+* Creating additional non-default `VertexArray`s requires either WebGL2 or luma.gl's webgl1 support.
-* Using `VertexArray.setDivisor` to set up instanced attributes requires WebGL2 or a (widely supported) WebGL1 extension.
-Apps can use the luma.gl feature detection system to determine if instanced rendering is available.
+* Instanced attributes requires WebGL2 or a (widely supported) WebGL1 extension.
+Apps can use the luma.gl feature detection system to determine if instanced rendering is available, though many apps just make the assumption.

 Note that while `VertexArray`s and instance divisors are technically not available in basic WebGL1 environments, they available by default in WebGL2 and via commonly supported extensions under WebGL1.